garyttt/unattended_jenkins_image_build/README.md

 # How to backup/restore config changes betweeen image builds
 16. refer to 'Jenkins_Period_Backup_Config_Example.pdf' to quickly configure it, do not forget to validate cron syntax and existence of backup folder
-17. take a on-demand config backup whenever you have made changes and note down the timestamp
+17. take a on-demand config backup whenever you have made changes and note down the timestamp (drop list of recent timestamps is shown when you click 'restore')
 18. if you even re-build the image and need the previous config. perform a restore